Our favorite Barcelona sailing tours

 Catamaran.
 This type of ship consisting of two hulls joined by a frame are a popular option due to the comfort and safety they provide, as well as their large capacity.
 Besides the Golondrinas company that I mentioned before, in Barcelona also operates an eco-friendly Catamaran company with an engine-powered catamaran (their ship is the largest in Europe) for 30 minute Port Vell tours and 1.5 hour tours of along the coastline – a great choice for those who value sustainability in their trip and leisure choices.
 There’s another company that owns an engine + sail powered catamaran for 30 minute sunset sails, but depending on how many bookings they have that day they might either use the catamaran or a regular sail boat: you don’t get to choose, and that might lead to a disappointment if you are very inclined towards the catamaran.

 Yacht.
 If you want to feel like a millionaire and be surrounded by luxury at sea for a while, there’s sailing yacht tours departing regularly from the Olympic Port and going along the Barceloneta beaches, then past the industrial harbor and the cruise piers, all the way to the entrance of Port Vell in about one hour.
 The yatch they use is an 8 meter long cruiser designed for luxury leisure purposes.
 They also offer 1, 2 and 4 hour long private yacht outings… if your budget can afford premium prices.
-This other company also organizes chill out and romantic private sails on a yacht.
+This other company organizes sunset sails on a yacht (with cava, wine, snacks and fresh fruit included).
 And this other one arranges shared sunrise and midday vermouth yatch excursions.

 Rent a boat without a license.
 Did you know not all boats require a license to pilot them?
 You can hire a license-free motorboat and sail as you please along the Barcelona coast: after a short briefing to learn how to use it, you’ll be off for one hour sail for a short ride around the beaches, two hours to go as far as the airport area, or a full morning or afternoon (4 hours) if you prefer to go further away North towards the sand beaches of the Maresme area or south past the rocky Garraf mountains, and stop anywhere you like for a dip in open waters.
 The fee includes fuel, insurance and of course the cleaning after the sail, so you don’t have to worry about anything.
 And if you don’t even want to worry about piloting… Yes!
 You can hire your motorboat with a professional skipper to do all the hard work for you.